 The first public meeting was held on August 16, 2018 in New Orleans.
 LBLS Chair Carl J. Servat III presided over the meeting and Board Member William R. Corbett attended the meeting.
 LBLS thanks LSBA President Barry H. Grodsky for his attendance and participation in the meeting and the interested members of the Bar who attended and voiced their opinions.

-In order to receive input on the Employment Law Standards and Labor Law Standards from interested members of the Bar throughout the state, LBLS plans to hold additional hearings in Baton Rouge, Lafayette, and Shreveport in 2018 and early 2019.
+In order to receive input on the Employment Law Standards and Labor Law Standards from interested members of the Bar throughout the state, LBLS plans to hold two additional hearings in Lafayette and in Shreveport in 2019.

 The purpose of the public hearing is to determine whether the LBLS Employment Law Standards and Labor Law Standards need to be revised based upon the Resolutions passed on January 20, 2018.
 LSBA members also may submit comments to the LBLS Employment Law Standards and Labor Law Standards to Mary Ann Wegmann by email (MaryAnn.Wegmann@lsba.org.) or by letter addressed to the LBLS, 601 St. Charles Avenue, New Orleans, LA 70130.

 You may review the Employment Law Standards and the Labor Law Standards on the LBLS website at https://www.lascmcle.org/content/pdf/Employment_Law_Standards.pdf and https://www.lascmcle.org/content/pdf/Labor_Law_Standards.pdf.

 If you are interested in additional information, please contact Specialization Director, Mary Ann Wegmann, at (504) 619-0128, 1-800-421-5722, or MaryAnn.Wegmann@lsba.org..

 Carl J. Servat III, Chair